4 techy things you should know about CMS

-Some CMSs primarily aimed toward people outside of the programmer environment solve the quest of modularity by providing a foundation, then opening for third-party plugins that fulfill whatever you desire.
-However, plugins do pose a security problem in the form that they add several new gates at your CMS stronghold – which malevolent invaders know to exploit.
+Some CMSs aimed toward people outside of the programmer environment solve the quest of modularity by providing a foundation, then opening for third-party plugins that fulfill whatever you desire.
+However, plugins can pose a security problem in the form that they add several new gates at your CMS stronghold—which malevolent invaders know to exploit.

 3. Search, index, and retrieval

-Find out more: How Norway Post built their search function with Enonic XP »
+Find out more: Elevating enterprise search with Enonic »

 Indexing and retrieval are topics that are closely related to search and database.
-In technical terms, a database index can be said to be a data structure that improves the speed of data retrieval operations in a database table at the cost of additional writes and storage space to maintain the index data structure.
-Or said in layman’s terms: indexes are used to quickly locate data without having to search every row in a database every time.
+Indexes are used to quickly locate data without having to search every row in a database every time.
 This makes searching faster and less demanding for the system.

 Retrieval is the obtaining of data from a database management system, with a structured and non-ambiguous presentation of the data.
 In order to retrieve the desired data the user presents a set of criteria by a query, and then the database management system selects the demanded data from the database.
 Retrieved data may be viewed on the screen, stored in a file, or printed.
 Queries are managed by query languages, such as “structured query language” (SQL).

-These technical aspects of a CMS may be hard to fathom for humans of flesh and bone, but they are nonetheless specifications that your developers love to consider when your organisation will decide for a CMS.
-Having a cursory knowledge about the topic is therefore an advantage for both you and your organisation.
+These technical aspects of a CMS may be hard to fathom, but they are nonetheless specifications that your developers love to consider when your organization will decide for a CMS.
+Having a cursory knowledge about the topic is therefore an advantage for both you and your organization.